mullvad/mullvadvpn-app/test/README.md

 ## Note on `scripts/ci-runtests.sh`

 `scripts/ci-runtests.sh` is the script that GitHub actions uses to invokes the `test-manager`, with similar functionality as `test-by-version.sh`.
-Note that account tokens are read (newline-delimited) from the path specified by the environment variable `ACCOUNT_TOKENS`.
+Note that account numbers are read (newline-delimited) from the path specified by the environment variable `ACCOUNT_TOKENS`.
 Round robin is used to select an account for each VM.